-The Military Service Exemption Tax amounts to 3% of your taxable income for the purpose of direct federal tax each year (see your tax return), or a minimum of CHF 400.
+The Military Service Exemption Tax is set at 3% of your taxable income per year as calculated for direct federal tax, or at least CHF 400.